 MSU recently began using Cayuse 424 to assist faculty in applying for grants.
 This system is very user-friendly and guides the PI in the completion of forms and in budget development.
 While the primary purpose of this system is for applying to grants.gov opportunities, non-federal proposals may be developed in this system as well.
 More information.

 MSU is a member of the Grants Resource Center (GRC), which allows you to have access to a wealth of proposal development resources.
 The GRC website offers a funding search tool, agency fact sheets, personalized funding alerts, as well as a library of funded proposals.
 More information.

 We are continually seeking ways in which we can minimize or eliminate barriers to research productivity.
 Our goal is to make the proposal and award process as easy as possible for you, and we welcome your feedback and suggestions on how we can do so.
-If there are ways in which we can better serve you, please contact the SPA director, Jennifer Easley.
+If there are ways in which we can better serve you, please contact the OSP Interim Director, Tina Hood.